 When a consumer purchases a product, they assume that product is relatively safe or that they at least are aware of all the potential dangers inherent in said product.
 This is ensured by the establishment of strict liability laws, which hold sellers or manufacturers responsible for any unforeseen danger their product puts consumers in.
 No matter how careful a company was in their actions, the production of a harmful or dangerous product should result in that company taking financial responsibility for the injury or damage.
-If you have been injured from a product, make sure you contact a Las Vegas Nevada personal injury attorney.
+If you have been injured from a product, make sure you contact a Las Vegas Nevada defective product attorney.

 Product liability is a form of legal cases for defective products.
 Unfortunately, these cases are relatively common and cover all areas of products, from cars to children’s toys.
 For example, defective batteries in e-cigarette products have been known to explode, even when they are not in use.
 This has resulted in injuries as severe as third degree burns, permanent disfigurement, and even comas.
 If you have been involved in an e cigarette explosion make sure to call Harris & Harris today.

 What is a defective product?